Skip to Content

 • This recipe uses a smaller ratio of yeast to give the dough more time to proof and develop flavor.
 However, we have instructions for quicker proof if you want bread today.

-• This recipe provides you with two options.
-One is a 100% whole wheat einkorn bread that offers all the nutrition and easy digestibility of einkorn.
-The second option uses 75% einkorn flour that gives you the sweet wheat flavor of einkorn but also creates a soft, fluffy bread with a tall loaf.
+• This recipe gives you two options: a 100% whole wheat einkorn bread for a robust, traditional loaf, or a version with 75% einkorn flour that delivers the sweet wheat flavor of einkorn while creating a soft, fluffy bread with a tall rise.

 • Since the gluten in einkorn does not develop with kneading, the 100% einkorn bread is a simple no-knead bread recipe.
 You don’t even need to bother with a stand mixer.